Canvas FAQ

 - If you want only two correct answers, choose the option Award points for both corrected and previously correct answers.

-- If you want more than two, you will have to choose the above option then save the quiz, and go back to choose the third answer.
+- If you want more than two, you will have to choose the above option, save the quiz and go back to choose the third answer.

 As needed, you can use the Gradebook to excuse a student from an assignment, discussion, or quiz.
 You can also excuse a student from a group assignment.
 Excused assignments are not calculated as part of a student's total grade.
 Type an EX in the appropriate cell to excuse the student.
 For step-by-step instructions on how to excuse an assignment, view the How do I excuse an assignment for a student in the Gradebook guide.